 Tour the breathtakingly beautiful villages and little towns of St. Jur, Pezinok, and Modra in the foothills of the Carpathian Mountains, where you will find top-class Slovak wineries.
 And be sure to visit a skanzen as well.
 These open-air museum-villages showcase Slovakia’s way of life back to the 11thcentury.
 You’ll see craftmen’s workshops, manor houses, furnishings, traditional buildings, and churches.
 We especially recommended Pribylina Vikolinec and Cicimany.

 Two other must-sees are the medieval Spiš Castle (one of the largest castles in Central Europe) and Dobšinská Ice Cave, an almost fairy-tale like ice cave in Slovak Paradise Mountains.
 Both are on the UNESCO World Heritage list.

+Slovakia is a meat-and-potatoes nation; vegetables are an afterthought.
 Traditional Slovak dishes are made with locally-available staple foods like potatoes, wheat, milk and dairy products, cabbage, onions, wild mushrooms, and few seasonings.

 Traditional dishes include schnitzel, bryndzové halushky (potato dumplings with sheep cheese), lokše (potato dough pancakes) and zemiakové placky (potato pancakes fried in oil with garlic and flour), among others.